Filters

 • Electrical lines: The electrical lines need to be in good condition to keep the electrical system on your boat up and running, and deteriorating lines could be a fire hazard.
 To prevent electrical lines from wearing down, keep them clean, and use a digital multimeter to make sure everything’s working right.

-• Other fluid levels: To make sure your boat runs properly, remember to periodically check other fluid levels such as power steering fluid and coolant.
+• Other fluid levels: To ensure your boat runs properly, periodically check other fluid levels such as power steering fluid and coolant.

 • Hull: Inspect the hull and look for cracks or blisters.
 Make sure drain plugs are in place.

-To ensure you are properly caring for your boat year-round, it helps to keep a schedule.
-When you stick to a maintenance schedule, you’ll be less likely to forget critical tasks.
+When you perform regular maintenance tasks, you ensure your boat functions at its best year-round.
+Creating a maintenance schedule reduces the likelihood of forgetting critical tasks.
 This maintenance timeline from the Boat Owners Association of the United States is a good place to start.

 Whenever you’re about to launch, make sure to complete the following tasks:

-• Check the oil and top it off, if needed.
+• Check the oil and top it up if needed.

-• Check the hull for damage and repair if needed.
+• Check the hull for damage and make any necessary repairs.

 • Wash the hull and deck.